longturn/freeciv21/docs/Coding/network-protocol.rst

 the AIs move all their units.
 Unit moves in particular take a long time for the client to process since by default smooth unit moves is on.

-There are 3 ways to solve this problem:
+There are 4 ways to solve this problem:

 #.
 We wait for the send buffers to drain before continuing processing.
 #.
 We cut the player's connection and empty the send buffer.
 #.
 We lose packets (this is similar to 2), but can cause an incoherent state in the client.
+#.
+We modify the client to deal with a fast server gracefully.

 We mitigated the problem by increasing the send buffer size on the server and making it dynamic.
 We also added in strategic places in the code calls to a new :code:`flush_packets()` function that makes the server stall